 - PVC — Today’s homes use PVC almost entirely for drain and sewer lines.
 It’s impervious to many chemicals, unaffected by soil moisture, and cannot rust.

 Knowing the materials that comprise your plumbing system is an important aspect of homeownership.
-If you’d like to learn more, contact Roth Heating and Cooling, providing HVAC and plumbing services for Portland-area homeowners.
+If you’d like to learn more, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services.